mateuszmatu/LCS/README.md

 ![](https://github.com/mateuszmatu/LCS/blob/master/gifs/DG_animation.gif)
+# Note!
+Currently working on a more robust software in the 'Object_LCS' directory.
 This is a repository containing scripts for computing hyperbolic LCSs utilizing the FTLE approach.
 Files contained in the repository are:
 * functions.py